eilefsen/dotfiles/nvim/README.md

 ## Dependencies

 * Base16 themes configured in your shell.
-  * Alternatively: (Replace base16 with your own colorscheme, (base16.lua, nvim-base16 in packer.lua, lines in options.lua))
+  * Alternatively: (Replace base16 with your own colorscheme, (base16.lua, nvim-base16 in packer.lua,options.lua))
 * Packer

 ### Prerequisite configs